mrowdy/slemgrim.github.io/_drafts/http2-push-in-detail.md

 If you really need to see whats going on you can peak into `chrome://net-internals/#events`

-Search for **PUSH_PROMISE** and you'll see your pushed assets.
+Search for `PUSH_PROMISE` and you'll see your pushed assets.

 ![HTTP/2 server push visible inside net-internals][push-promise]

-What does this mean to our beloved tooling like webpack?
----

-???

 Browser Support
 ---